 Priority will be given to proposals that seek to develop multicourse curricular experiences for their students tied together with one of the 12 types of Experience Learning, versus simply a one course curricular change or update.
 Priority will also be given to curricular changes that address Vol Vision 2020 priorities such as student retention and student persistence to graduation.
 With this in mind, up to 2 additional faculty members can be listed if the applicant is choosing to apply for this grant, potentially providing up to $10,500 of support for a selected project.

-The application deadline for College-level and Academic Department Curriculum Grants has past.
+The application deadline for College-level and Academic Department Curriculum Grants has passed.

 These grants seek to provide funding for opportunities that incorporate at least one of the 12 types of experiential learning identified in our QEP to help the university meet one of its strategic priorities mentioned in Vol Vision 2020.